|Output File||File Size||Actions|

 Choose an output format first.
 The output format can be PPTX, PPT or ODP.
 You can close "Settings" section by clicking the "X" on the right if you use default settings.

-You can drag multiple PDF files to the "Add Files" section.
-Each file can be up to 40m.
+Drag multiple PDF files to the "Add Files" section.
+Each file size can be up to 40m.

 The batch conversion automatically starts when files are uploaded.
 Please be patient while files are uploading or converting.